Aaron98990/ways-of-the-game/goalkeeper.md

 >
 > cautions both players when the ball is next out of play but not if the change occurred during half-time (including half-time of extra time) or the period between the end of the match and the start of extra time and/or penalties (penalty shoot-out)
 > 3.5 Offences and sanctions

+## Goalkeeper equiptment

+Goalkeepers may wear tracksuit bootms.
+In reality, esspecially in lower levels of the game, any player can wear tracksuit bottoms.

+> Goalkeepers may wear tracksuit bottoms.
+>
+> Law 4

+Goalkeepers must be distinguisbable from other players and the match officals.

+> The two teams must wear colours that distinguish them from each other and the match officials
+>
+> Each goalkeeper must wear colours that are distinguishable from the other players and the match officials
+>
+> If the two goalkeepers’ shirts are the same colour and neither has another shirt, the referee allows the match to be played
+>
+> Law 4

+Goalkeepers are the only players allowed to wear caps.

+> Non-dangerous protective equipment, for example headgear, facemasks and knee and arm protectors made of soft, lightweight padded material is permitted, as are goalkeepers’ caps and sports spectacles.
+> Law 4